shopwp/documentation/docs/javascript-filters.md

 ### product.colorSwatchValue

 Allows you to customize the value of the color swatch when using the variant buttons.
 This is useful if you want to display a custom color for each variant option.

-By default, the plugin will attempt to use the variant value to generate the color.
+By default ShopWP will attempt to use a "native CSS color" based on the variant name.
+For example, if you name your variant "White", ShopWP will correctly show a white color.
+This is because the plugin is able to identify what color that represents in CSS.

+The full list of available color names can be [found here](https://www.w3.org/wiki/CSS/Properties/color/keywords) under the column "Color name".

+This filter is particularly useful if you want to make sure to display a custom color not available in the CSS color names.

 | Parameter        | Description                                                     |
 | :--------------- | :-------------------------------------------------------------- |